ros-navigation/docs.nav2.org/tutorials/docs/navigation2_gps_navigation.rst

       zero_altitude: false
       publish_filtered_gps: true
       use_odometry_yaw: true
-      broadcast_utm_transform: false
+      broadcast_utm_transform: true
       broadcast_utm_transform_as_parent_frame: true # this is required when we convert GPS waypoint to map frame

-Now that we have configuration for our nodes, next we should have a launch file to start Robot Localization nodes.
+Now that we have configuration for our nodes, next we should have a launch file to start Robot Localization nodes so that we have a tf tree with as utm -> map -> odom -> base_link -> ....

 .. code-block:: python